PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter1.md

 **Importance**: The PHAC ensures a clear and structured approach to certification, aligning all stakeholders on objectives and processes to achieve regulatory approval.

-## SOFTWARE DESIGN PLAN (HDP)
+## HARDWARE DESIGN PLAN (HDP)

-**Description**: The HDP details the approach to designing the software, including methodologies, tools, and techniques.
+**Description**: The HDP details the approach to designing the hardware, including methodologies, tools, and techniques.

 **Key Elements**:

-- **Design Objectives**: Outline the goals and requirements of the software design.
+- **Design Objectives**: Outline the goals and requirements of the hardware design.
 - **Design Methodology**: Describe the processes and techniques used in the design, including modeling, simulation, and analysis.
-- **Tools and Environment**: Identify the design tools, software, and software used in the design process.
+- **Tools and Environment**: Identify the design tools, software, and hardware used in the design process.
 - **Design Reviews**: Schedule for design reviews and checkpoints to ensure design quality and progress.

 **Importance**: The HDP provides a roadmap for the design phase, ensuring that all design activities are planned and executed systematically.

-## SOFTWARE VALIDATION PLAN (HVALP)
+## HARDWARE VALIDATION PLAN (HVALP)

-**Description**: The HValP outlines the strategy for validating that the software meets its intended requirements and functions correctly in its operational environment.
+**Description**: The HValP outlines the strategy for validating that the hardware meets its intended requirements and functions correctly in its operational environment.

 **Key Elements**: